tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

       - "127.0.0.0/8"
 ```

-If your load balancer / reverse proxy IPs are not already covered by the above `cidr` you need to
+If your load balancer / reverse proxy IPs are not already included in the above `cidr` you need to
-explicitly configure the related IPs or IP ranges:
+explicitly configure their related IPs or IP ranges:

 ```yaml
 cluster: